shabbir-kh4n/RegEx-to-NFA-Visualizer/README.md

      - `abc` - Concatenation

 3. **Generate NFA**
-   - Click the "Generate NFA" button
+   - Click the "Generate NFA" button below the regex input
    - View the generated NFA graph
    - Check the conversion steps in the left sidebar
-   - Monitor statistics in the dashboard
+   - Monitor statistics and transition table in the dashboard

 4. **Test Strings**
    - Enter a test string in the test input field